 Use it for: protection, propitiating longevity, meditating, helping the dead, gaining greater awareness, receiving help and comfort in times of transition, understanding what is superfluous, reaching the root of the problems.

-Stones to associate with this tree are a snowflake obsidian, Sicilian quartz, blue agate.
+Stones to associate with this tree are snowflake obsidian, Sicilian quartz, blue agate.

 Cypress in Different Cultures

-Symbolic Tree of Death, linked to cemeteries, is also the balsamic Tree of Life, because it is able to restore health to those who come to him by breathing in their essences.
+The symbolic Tree of Death, linked to cemeteries, is also the balsamic Tree of Life because it is able to restore health to those who come to him by breathing in their essences.
 It’s thin, narrow, very tall and it seems like a finger pointing to Heaven.

 Since then, more than twenty centuries ago, it adorns the cemeteries of the peoples of the Christian culture throughout the Mediterranean basin.
 And it has even given its name to an island, Cyprus, whose inhabitants worshiped it in distant times.

 Islamic civilization felt admiration for this tree, as it did with the palm tree.
-In the mosaic decoration of the Imperial Palace of Topkapi, in Istanbul, we see seven haughty cypresses paired with twelve branches.
+In Istanbul’s mosaic decoration of the Imperial Palace of Topkapi, we see seven haughty cypresses paired with twelve branches.

-The epitaphs of the Muslim tombs of Anatolia, Turkey, are mostly decorated by cypresses, artistically represented, which gives them a halo of serenity and immortality.
+The epitaphs of Anatolia, Turkey’s Muslim tombs are mostly decorated by cypresses, artistically represented, giving them a halo of serenity and immortality.
 That again contrasts with the necrological sense in the West, and as an inheritance of the Romans, we give to our cemeteries.